ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/localhost.md

 ```

 {{% alert color="warning" %}}
-Attention: we don't recommend this configuration for production builds.
+This configuration is not recommended for production builds.
 HTTP requests should be blocked while not in development.
 {{% /alert %}}

 ### localhost vs 10.0.2.2
-Another attention point of running your backend in the localhost is that while iOS does work with the address `localhost`, Android emulator doesn't.
-On Android emulator, to access the localhost, you need to use the ip `10.0.2.2`.
-To solve this problem, you can use Flutter's `Platform` to decide what address to use.
+When running your backend in the localhost, iOS works with the address `localhost`, however the Android emulator does not.

+To access the localhost in the Android emulator, you need to use the **IP `10.0.2.2`.** To solve this problem, you can use Flutter's `Platform` to decide what address to use.
 See the example below:

 ```dart
 final localhost = Platform.isAndroid ?
 '10.0.2.2' : 'localhost';